 This is great news if you shop at Trader Joe’s.
 Keep in mind that this super rating applies only to their California Estate label.

-If you can’t find these top rated brands locally, you can buy these premium oils online at Amazon:
+If you can’t find these top rated brands, you may find some of the other genuine EVOO brands at Amazon:

 Buy Locally Produced Olive Oil

 If you are lucky enough to live in a climate where olive trees grow, the best olive oil may be growing right in your backyard, so to speak.

 If you buy from a local farm, their oil almost certainly will be fresh and of high quality.

 At Truth in Olive Oil, a site run by the author of Extra Virginity, you can find olive oil producers, exceptional olive oils, and olive oil stores in your area.

 Some olive oil stores host tastings, similar to wine tastings.